vladmandic/face-api/README.md

 This is updated **face-api.js** with latest available TensorFlow/JS as the original is not compatible with **tfjs 2.0+**.
 Forked from [face-api.js](https://github.com/justadudewhohacks/face-api.js) version **0.22.2** which was released on March 22nd, 2020

-Currently using **`TensorFlow/JS` 3.19.0**

 *Why?* I needed FaceAPI that does not cause version conflict with newer versions of TensorFlow
 And since original FaceAPI was open-source, I've released this version as well

-Changes ended up being too large for a simple pull request
-and it ended up being a full-fledged version on its own
+Changes ended up being too large for a simple pull request and it ended up being a full-fledged version on its own
 Plus many features were added since original inception

 Although a lot of work has gone into this version of `FaceAPI` and it will continue to be maintained,